 Associate Dean, World Journalism Institute

-Accepted students will receive a full scholarship upon admission to WJI.
-The 2020 scholarship will cover the full cost of tuition and most meals while in the program.
+Accepted students will receive a full scholarship upon admission to WJI which will cover the cost of tuition, housing, and most meals.
 Students will be responsible for bringing individual class equipment which will be explained upon admission to WJI.